Willem Aantjes

 Willem "Wim" Aantjes ([ˈʋɪləɱ ʋɪm ˈaːɲtɕəs]; 16 January 1923 – 22 October 2015) was a Dutch politician of the Christian Democratic Appeal (CDA).

-Aantjes a jurist by occupation, was elected as a Member of the House of Representatives on 26 May 1959 after the general election of 1959.
-He served as the Parliamentary leader of the Anti-Revolutionary Party in the House of Representatives from 22 June 1971 until 30 November 1972, during the period when Barend Biesheuvel the Leader of the Anti-Revolutionary Party served as Prime Minister of the Netherlands.
-Aantjes became Leader of the Anti-Revolutionary Party and Parliamentary leader on 7 March 1973 and served until 25 May 1977 when the became the Parliamentary leader of the Christian Democratic Appeal in the House of Representatives of the Netherlands from 19 December 1977 until 7 November 1978 when he resigned both his positions.
+A jurist by occupation, Aantjes was elected to the House of Representatives on 26 May 1959 after the general election of 1959.
+He served as the parliamentary leader of the Anti-Revolutionary Party in the House of Representatives from 22 June 1971 until 30 November 1972, a period during which Barend Biesheuvel (then Leader of the ARP) served as Prime Minister of the Netherlands.
+Aantjes became Leader of the Anti-Revolutionary Party and parliamentary leader on 7 March 1973, and served until 25 May 1977; he then became the parliamentary leader of the Christian Democratic Appeal in the House of Representatives, serving from 19 December 1977 until 7 November 1978, when he resigned both his positions.

 Biography

 Early life

-Willem Aantjes was born on 16 January 1923 in Bleskensgraaf in the Netherlands Province of South Holland.
-His father, Klaas Aantjes', was alderman in Bleskensgraaf and from 1 October 1950 to 14 January 1951 mayor of Hendrik-Ido-Ambacht.
-His brother Jan Aantjes was also mayor of several municipalities.
+Willem Aantjes was born on 16 January 1923 in Bleskensgraaf, in the province of South Holland.
+His father, Klaas Aantjes, was an alderman in Bleskensgraaf and from 1 October 1950 to 14 January 1951 served as mayor of Hendrik-Ido-Ambacht.
+His brother Jan Aantjes also served as mayor of several municipalities.
 Aantjes attended the Marnix Gymnasium in Rotterdam.

-On 8 February 1940, Aantjes started to work for the postal mail company PTT.
-On 19 July 1943, he was selected for Arbeitseinsatz and sent to Güstrow to deliver mail.
-Aantjes would later say he had not refused selection, because the board of PTT would otherwise have sent a married employee in his place.
+On 8 February 1940, Aantjes began working for the postal mail company PTT.
+On 19 July 1943, he was selected for Arbeitseinsatz and sent to Güstrow in Germany to deliver mail.
+Aantjes later explained that he had not refused selection because if he had, the board of PTT would have sent a married employee in his place.
 In September 1944, Aantjes wanted to return to the Netherlands.
-Other Dutch forced laborers told him that if one joined the Germanic SS, one could ask for an assignment in the Netherlands and be trained as a police officer on the Avegoor estate near Ellecom.
+Other Dutch forced laborers told him that if he joined the Germanic SS, he could ask for an assignment in the Netherlands and be trained as a police officer on the Avegoor estate near Ellecom.
 Aantjes decided he would follow this route, and enlisted in the Germanic SS.
 To his dismay, he was assigned to Landstorm Nederland, a division of the Waffen-SS and he received a uniform.
 After being transferred to Hoogeveen, Aantjes refused to wear the uniform and to enlist in Landstorm Nederland.
 He was arrested and imprisoned in Port Natal near Assen, an abandoned psychiatric hospital that had been turned into a work camp by the Nazis.

 After the war ended in May 1945, Aantjes enrolled at the University of Utrecht to study law.
-He never mentioned his enlisting in the Germaanse-SS to anyone.
+He never mentioned his enlistment in the Germanic SS to anyone.